Big Mama Titanium Wood Stove & Stovepipe

 - The flat based weld nuts are feet.

 - When burning for the first time, do not over tighten the stove box or you will cause warping.

 - Clean the titanium before the first burn - any fingerprints will heat set and be there forever.
 (If you have kids, you can coat their hands in cooking oil and have them leave a handprint on the stove before burning it the first time.
 It'll be there forever.)

 - Big Mama Stove - the assembly is the same except for the baffle, which changes things slightly.

-- If using baffle, the pipe hole in the top section goes toward the door.
+- If using baffle, the pipe hole in the top section goes to the FRONT.
 If not using baffle, pipe hole goes away from the door.

 - When using the baffle, focus on starting a hot fire fast.
 Use small dry tinder and kindling, and be diligent in your prep.
 Fire starters and extenders are a good idea.
 The stove with baffle runs great once pipe draft is established, but it can take longer than our other stoves to get pipe draft going.
 Until it does you can experience smokiness.
 With proper fire prep and starting the smokiness is just a few seconds.